civicrm/civicrm-dev-docs/docs/documentation/extensions.md

 ## Make your documentation discoverable {:descoverable}

 Hey, you're not done yet!
-Don't forget to to add links to your new book in all the places where your users might look.
+Don't forget to to add links to your new guide in all the places where your users might look.
 This includes this following:

 * The listing for your extension in the civicrm.org [extensions directory](https://civicrm.org/extensions)
 * Your README file